 Not all lead nurturing emails need to be strictly promotional.
 Engagement will lead to sales, so it's important to send recipients something they'll want to open and read.
 Framebridge does something in their nurturing emails that works like a charm: education.
 By teaching the reader a helpful skill, they are providing value in exchange for an ask from their recipient (reading the guide).

-Your product is only as good as its reviews: eConsultancy reports that 61% of customers will read a review or testimonial online before purchasing.
+Your product is only as good as its reviews — in fact, most customers read a review or testimonial before making a purchase.
 In this traditional abandoned cart email, Casper adds a bit of social proof with a fun customer testimonial.

 Casper's abandoned cart email is clever and to-the-point.
 It asks the reader if they'd like to revisit a cart they have added to, shows what they were shopping for, and includes two simple CTAs.